ziggy42/find-keypath/README.md

 ```

 ## Usage
-Get the first path to a value in an object
+Get the first path to a value in an object:
 ```js
 const obj = {
     data: [